pote/planet.rb/README.md

 So feel free to customize planet.rb layouts any way you see fit (but please don't take away the author.html file!
 You should definitely give credit to the author of hte post)

-# In The wild

-## planet.rb is used in the following websites (that I know of)

-* [blog.cuboxlabs.com](http://blog.cuboxlabs.com) - Where it coexists with Cubox's own posts, it has at the time of this writing about double the content it would have without planet.rb :)

 ## Migrate your blog to Octopress using planet.rb!